By Chance or Choice:

 living among and under us, would we believe, enter into a plot with our enemies

-to our great disadvantage.” e letter was sent on May 30, 1654.16
+to our great disadvantage.” e letter was sent on May 30, 1654.16

-Stuyvesant wanted to prevent the ship Koning Solomon (King Solomon) from
+Stuyvesant wanted to prevent the ship Koning Solomon (King

 leaving, as it would weaken defenses by carrying away one thousand to two